sedi-ghiasi/LA588_Sedi/projctproposal/proposal.md

 ## __Deliverables:__

 Our project will include the following deliverables:
--A project introduction in Markdown format.
+- A project introduction in Markdown format.
--A slippy map showing the study area with a marker on the study area.
+- A slippy map showing the study area with a marker on the study area.
--A graph showing how much the neighborhoods differ based on density and greening ratio.
+- A graph showing how much the neighborhoods differ based on density and greening ratio.
--A choropleth map illustrating the density of each neighborhood in the city.
+- A choropleth map illustrating the density of each neighborhood in the city.
--Adding a popup to the map, which shows each neighborhood's identity.
+- Adding a popup to the map, which shows each neighborhood's identity.

 ## __Deliverables:__
 Our project will include the following deliverables:
-_ A project introduction in Markdown format.
+- A project introduction in Markdown format.
-_ A slippy map showing the study area with a marker on the study area.
+- A slippy map showing the study area with a marker on the study area.
-_ A graph showing how much the neighborhoods differ based on density and greening ratio.
+- A graph showing how much the neighborhoods differ based on density and greening ratio.
-_ A choropleth map illustrating the density of each neighborhood in the city.
+- A choropleth map illustrating the density of each neighborhood in the city.
-_ Adding a popup to the map, which shows each neighborhood's identity.
+- Adding a popup to the map, which shows each neighborhood's identity.